RGBCube/site/site/dump/build-systems/no-gnulib.md

 and you should not be anyway.

-The way you should package any programming language that has a widely used and generally well-defined and static build system is to generate package definitions from packages using a script or tool (such as `cargo metdata -> parse json -> puke out package manifests`), and only add extra configuration to packages that depend on anything external (such as a C library,
+The way you should package any programming language that has a widely used and generally well-defined and static build system is to generate (unlisted) package definitions from packages using a script or tool (such as `cargo metdata -> parse json -> puke out package manifests`), and only add extra configuration to packages that depend on anything external (such as a C library,